Japan's Exceptional Service! Most Used Taxi App GO

 Mizobata

 I joined MATCHA in October 2017 after working as an editor in other media.
-I moved to Mitoyo City, Kagawa Prefecture in April 2019.
-In MATCHA, I often write articles about internet service, rental cars, hotels, etc. I am also joining in some activities related to local revitalization.
+I often write articles about internet service, rental cars, hotels, etc. As a Japanese editor, I strive to deliver accurate information to tourists coming from overseas.

 more